natcap/invest.users-guide/source/habitat_risk_assessment.rst

 .. figure:: habitat_risk_assessment_images/image010.jpg

-**Step 3.** In the final step the model quantifies the cumulative risk of all stressors on the habitats.
+**Step 3.** In the final step model quantifies the cumulative risk of all stressors on the habitats.
 Cumulative risk for habitat *i* is the sum of all risk scores for each habitat,

 .. math:: R_i = \sum^J_{j=1} R_{ij}
    :label: eq4

+**Step 4.** In this optional step, the model identifies areas of habitats that are risk 'hotspots'.
+These are areas where the influence of human-derived stressors is so great that ecosystem structure and function may be severly compromised and there may be trade-offs between human activities and a range of ecosystem services.
+Habitat cells are classfied as HIGH, MED or LOW risk based on risk posed by any individual stressor and the risk posed by the cumulative effects of multiple stressors.
+A classification of HIGH is assigned to cells that have a risk of >33% of the maximum risk score for any individual stressor, or >66% of total possible cumulative risk.
+Cells are classified as MED if they have individual stressor or cumulative risk scores between 33%-66% of the maximum score.
+Cells are classified as LOW risk if they have individual or cumulative risk scores of 0-33% of the maximum score.

 Exposure and consequence criteria in more detail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^